Walon1998/RoadsegmentSubmission/README.md

 Since we have trained over 150 models and used an ensemble to make our final predictions, it is not possible to easily reproduce our results.
 However, as we used [Comet](https://www.comet.ml) to keep track of all our experiments, you can take a look at everything we did, see [here!](https://www.comet.ml/walon1998/roadsegmentation?shareable=BsDLejxcShYvYE3OK6R1gTTMN)
+We include the predictions of the best models so that the ensemble can be easily reproduced.

 ## Create an Ensemble